Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

 \subsection{Foundational Embedding Representation}

-ZCore uses a zero-shot embedding space representation of unlabeled dataset~$\sS$ to select data.
+ZCore selects data using a zero-shot, high-dimensional embedding space representation of unlabeled dataset~$\sS$.
 We generate embeddings using a foundation model denoted as $f(\cdot) = g(h(\cdot))$, where $h$ is the model component mapping input data to hidden representations at the penultimate layer and $g$ maps the embedding space to a previously learned output $f$.
 We use $h(\rvx_i) \in \sR^M$ to generate an $M$-dimension \textit{embedding space} for input data $\sS = \{(\rvx_i)\}^N_{i=1}$ denoted as

-Embedding space $\mZ$ lets us to use the previously learned hidden representation of $h$ as a zero-shot alternative to label- or training-based coreset selection.
+Embedding space $\mZ$ lets us use the previously learned hidden representation of $h$ as a zero-shot alternative to label- or training-based coreset selection.
 In general, examples corresponding to different classes or concepts map to different regions of the feature-based embedding space.
 Thus, we quantify the importance of each example in terms of relative coverage and redundancy in $\mZ$ as a representation of the underlying data distribution $\rvx, y \sim P$ in \cref{eq:core}.

 {\bf { Remarks on} $\mZ$}: In \cref{sec:eval} experiments, we generate all model embeddings in advance using off-the-shelf weights for a ResNet18 \cite{HeEtAl16} and CLIP ViT-L-14 model \cite{clip}, which we concatenate as $h(\rvx_i) = \big[\genfrac{}{}{0pt}{}{h^\text{RN18}(\rvx_i)}{h^\text{CLIP}(\rvx_i)}\big] \in \sR^{\text{1,280}}$.
-Relative to coreset methods using full dataset training for 60-200 epochs, generating embeddings takes less time than one train epoch because it only requires one forward pass per sample, a subcomponent of the full model architecture ($h$), and no training-based back propagation or metric tracking.
+As we will show in \cref{sec:eff}, relative to coreset methods using full dataset training for 60-200 epochs, generating embeddings takes much less time as it only requires one forward pass per sample, a subcomponent ($h$) of the full model architecture, and no training-based back propagation or metric tracking.